 Protective factors that may mitigate the effect of stress on symptom formation or exacerbation include strong psychosocial support, well-developed coping skills, and antipsychotic drugs Treatment Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more .

 Schizophrenia is a chronic illness that may progress through several phases, although duration and patterns of phases can vary.
-Patients with schizophrenia tend to have had psychotic symptoms an average of 12 to 24 months before presenting for medical care but the disorder is now often recognized earlier in its course.
+Patients with schizophrenia tend to have had psychotic symptoms an average of 8 to 15 months before presenting for medical care, but the disorder is now often recognized earlier in its course.

 Symptoms of schizophrenia typically impair the ability to perform complex and difficult cognitive and motor functions; thus, symptoms often markedly interfere with work, social relationships, and self-care.
 Unemployment, isolation, deteriorated relationships, and diminished quality of life are common outcomes.